deliveryhero/lymph/docs/configuration.rst

 .. describe:: interfaces:<name>

-    Mapping from service name to instance configuration that will be passed to the implementation's :meth:`lymph.Service.apply_config()` method.
+    Mapping from service name to instance configuration that will be passed to the implementation's :meth:`lymph.Interface.apply_config()` method.

 .. describe:: interfaces:<name>:class:

-    The class that implements this interface, e.g. a subclass of :class:`lymph.Service`.
+    The class that implements this interface, e.g. a subclass of :class:`lymph.Interface`.

+.. _registry-config:

 Registry Configuration
 ----------------------